emposha/PHP-Shell-Detector/README.md

 PHP Shell Detector
 ==================
-PHP Shell Detector - is php script that help to detect or find any php shells.
+PHP Shell Detector - is php script that help to find and identify php shells.
+With a database of known shells all process of shell scanning is very easy.
+PHP Shell Detector have very friendly interface.

 PHP Shell Detector is released under the MIT License <http://www.opensource.org/licenses/mit-license.php>

+PHP Shell Detector sponsored by http://www.websecure.co.il

 Requirements
 ------------